 - DMA research puts the ROI of email marketing in 2014 at US$24,93, almost double that of search advertising and better than any other direct marketing channel – DMA UK “National client email survey 2014”.

 - Email Marketing is the biggest marketing channel on Black Friday, driving 25.1% of orders.
 Email marketing was the biggest in sales on Black Friday.
 While sometimes behind online search (free and paid), on Black Friday email marketing was the primary channel. – Custora E-Commerce Pulse (2015)

 - 88% of marketers say email marketing is bringing them a positive ROI. � ExactTarget �2014 State of Marketing�

-Long story short, email marketing works and as a matter of fact has one of the highest ROIs in the digital marketing world.
+Long story short, the email marketing San Diego businesses need works.
+As a matter of fact, it has one of the highest ROIs in the digital marketing world.
 The major problem?
 People are doing it wrong or are scared of it.